Sarthak-Saini265/particle-physics-playground/README.md

 - Starts with 5-8 balls already placed
 - No sliders or complex UI
 - Smooth 60fps animation
-- Balls look like 3D metallic spheres
+- Balls look like 3D metallic spheres like in Newton's cradle
+- Make balls bigger

 ## Setup